đ Help Centre

 Reporting a Problem

-Depending on the issue, we may warn or suspend a user, remove a listing, or escalate serious cases to partners or authorities.
+Depending on the issue, we may warn or suspend a user, remove content, pause a listing, or escalate serious cases to partners or authorities where lawful and necessary.

 What happens after I report?